Skellig Michael

 History of Skellig Michael

-Ancient legends tell of “Daire Domain”, the King of the World, living there and the place is also mentioned in tales of the Tuatha De Danaan, who arrived in Ireland more than 3000 years ago.
+While its historical importance today is primarily due to the Christian monks who lived there, it is likely this was a place of pilgrimage long before Christianity came to Ireland.
+Ancient legends tell of “Daire Domain”, the King of the World, living there and the place is also mentioned in tales of the Tuatha De Danaan, oral accounts dating from 3000 years ago.

 Precisely why they choose such an inhospitable place, nobody knows.
 There was definitely a taste for the ascetic in early Irish Christianity though, as these lines from a 9th century poem illustrate: